oguru/DnD-AI/Session/10 - Loose Ends.md

 ### Gifts and Gratitude
 - The townspeople shower you with gifts: preserved foods, crafted items, family heirlooms
-- Arabella presents you with a Blessing of Protection that will last until your next great trial
-- The blacksmiths and enchanters offer to repair and enhance any equipment, free of charge

 ## Nip's New Purpose